-The intuitive nature of GCP, combined with BJSS’ expertise in delivering GDS projects, resulted in DfT and Highways England obtaining full GDS approval nine weeks after the project began.
+The intuitive nature of GCP, combined with BJSS’ expertise in delivering GDS projects, resulted in DfT and National Highways obtaining full GDS approval nine weeks after the project began.
 Several other factors led to the delivery’s success, including:

 Efficient use of collaboration tools such as Miro, Zoom and Office 365

 Appropriate trade-offs between creating reusable assets and writing throw-away code

 A determination to test early, regularly and to iterate our solution

 Open communication with all stakeholders, including the GDS assessors